tylernford/cocina_build/content/shop/shirt-red.md

 - "/uploads/2017/11/27/you_had_me_at_tacos.jpg"
 weight: 400
 shipping_weight: 453.592
+no_tax: false
 draft: true

 ---
 The back of this Limited Edition Red Cocina shirt features a 9.5" silk screened reproduction of the label's character dial.
 The front is a centered chest print featuring the brand name.

+We do not ship any orders on Saturdays or Sundays.
+In addition, Cocina 214 will be closed in observance of the holidays: New Year's Day, Memorial Day, Labor Day, Thanksgiving Day and Christmas Day and will not process orders on these days.
+Please note that depending on when these holidays fall throughout the year we may be closed additional days other than those listed.